SOLARI-Project/SOLARI/doc/build-osx.md

         git clone https://github.com/pivx-project/pivx
         cd pivx

-2. Make the Homebrew OpenSSL headers visible to the configure script  (do ```brew info openssl``` to find out why this is necessary, or if you use Homebrew with installation folders different from the default).

-        export LDFLAGS+=-L/usr/local/opt/openssl/lib
-        export CPPFLAGS+=-I/usr/local/opt/openssl/include

-3. Build PIVX Core:
+2. Build PIVX Core:

         ./autogen.sh
         ./configure
         make

-4. It is recommended to build and run the unit tests:
+3. It is recommended to build and run the unit tests:

+        ./params/install-params.sh
         make check

-5. You can also create a .dmg that contains the .app bundle (optional):
+4. You can also create a .dmg that contains the .app bundle (optional):

         make deploy